-King Abdullah bin Abdulaziz al Saud Fast Facts
+King Abdullah bin Abdulaziz al Saud Fast Facts | CNN

 Marriages: Wives’ names not available publicly, but according to Islamic tradition, he was allowed no more than four at a time.

-Children: Exact number is not available publicly; sons include: Khalid (eldest son died June 2011 at age 54); Mitab; Abdulaziz; Mishal; Faisal; Badr
+Children: Exact number is not available publicly; sons include: Khalid, Mitab, Abdulaziz, Mishal, Faisal and Badr

 Education: Early education at the Royal Court